Visit our new website. We'd appreciate your feedback!

 Unspoilt villages, rugged moorland and golden beaches – Devon is brimming with heritage, natural beauty and fresh sea air.
-From tranquil boat trips along the Jurassic Coast and hikes through National Parks to surfing in azure waters and tucking into locally caught seafood, here’s a taste of all Devon has in store if you’re dreaming of a British adventure…
+From tranquil boat trips along the Jurassic Coast and hikes through National Parks to surfing in azure waters and tucking into locally caught seafood, here’s a taste of all Devon has in store for those dreaming of a British adventure…

 With the Bristol Channel to the north and the English Channel to the south, Devon is home to some of the most beautiful beaches in Britain.

 Why not start with Croyde Bay, in North Devon.
 This glistening beach is surrounded by sand dunes and benefits from impressive waves, making it a popular surfing spot.
-If you’re longing for sand between your toes, you can also visit nearby Woolacombe Beach, which boasts three miles of uninterrupted golden sand to explore.
+Those longing for sand between their toes can also visit nearby Woolacombe Beach, which boasts three miles of uninterrupted golden sand to explore.
 Alternatively there’s Saunton Sands.
 Suitable for beginner surfers and swimmers, this picturesque beach is highly accessible with all-terrain wheelchair hire on offer, and is backed by Braunton Burrows, a system of sand dunes teaming with rare local wildlife.

 Fancy sitting back and enjoying a tour of Devon’s coastal delights?
 Hop on a Stuart Line Cruise to enjoy a calming voyage down the River Exe, or glide alongside England’s only natural World Heritage Site, the stunning Jurassic Coast and its fossil-filled cliffs, which reveal 185 million years of history.

 Devon’s natural beauty doesn’t stop at the coast.
-Travel a short distance inland from Torquay or Plymouth and you’ll discover the rugged moorlands, river valleys and ancient stone circles of Dartmoor National Park.
+Travel a short distance inland from Torquay or Plymouth and visitors will discover the rugged moorlands, river valleys and ancient stone circles of Dartmoor National Park.
 It’s also home to herds of wild ponies, which have roamed the area since prehistoric times.
 Just one of Dartmoor’s gems is Haytor.
-Located in the south east of the Park, here you can discover striking granite rocks and sweeping panoramic views.
-If you’re visiting North Devon, you can also take a trip to Exmoor National Park, which boasts miles of cycling and hiking routes to explore.
+Located in the south-east of the Park, here visitors can discover striking granite rocks and sweeping panoramic views.
+Those visiting North Devon can also take a trip to Exmoor National Park, which boasts miles of cycling and hiking routes to explore.

-If you’re longing for a stripped-back getaway, you can dream of wild camping in selected parts of Dartmoor, allowing you to wake up to spectacular views in one of the few National Parks that allows it.
+Those longing for a stripped-back getaway can dream of wild camping in selected parts of Dartmoor, allowing outdoor enthusiasts to wake up to spectacular views in one of the few National Parks that allows it.

 Prefer to travel on two wheels?
 Why not try a day of cycling along the Tarka Trail.
 This 180-mile, figure-of-eight path through North Devon and Exmoor is the longest traffic-free route in the UK and is peppered with moorland, wooded valleys, cliffs and sandy beaches.
 Exmoor is also known for its dazzlingly clear night skies and was designated Europe’s first Dark Sky Reserve.